Trade Marks - Don't Get Scammed

 IP Australia has collated a list and several examples of unsolicited correspondence.

-What can you do if you receive a suspicious communication?
+What you can do if you receive a suspicious communication

 If you receive a suspicious or unexpected communication about a trade mark or other intellectual property right: